Orbital correlations in ultrathin films of late transition metals

 characterized by $l=1$ and $-1$, respectively, Here, $\theta_1=\tan^{-1}(1+2t_{++}/t_{+-})\approx 50^\circ$.
 These states can be interpreted as Bloch waves propagating clockwise and counterclockwise, respectively, around a closed three-site chain.
 They are related to each other by time reversal, and have the same energy $E_\pm=-t_{+-}-t_{++}$, where we neglect a correction of order $t^2_{++}/t_{+-}$.
 All the single-particle states are also spin-degenerate.

-{\it Many-particle state.} Many-particle states characterized by populations of $0$, $1$, and $2$ holes per site are expected to be relevant to late transition metals due to quantum charge fluctuations.
+\textit{Many-particle state.} We expect that many-particle states characterized by populations of $0$, $1$, and $2$ holes per site are relevant to late transition metals due to quantum charge fluctuations.
 For three sites, the corresponding total populations vary from $0$ to $6$, with very small amplitudes for large deviations from the average populations dictated by the atomic structure.

 For Ni, the average d-shell population is somewhat smaller than one hole per site.
 Thus, the amplitudes of states with one and two holes on three sites are large.
-However, such states are not expected to significantly contribute to correlations because hole hopping to the neighboring empty site does not affect interaction energy.
-We come to a similar conclusion for the states populated with four and five holes on three sites relevant to Co.

-The largest correlations relevant to Co and Ni are expected for the state with one hole per site, which is considered throughout the rest of this work.
+However, we do not expect such states to significantly contribute to correlations because hole hopping to the neighboring empty site does not affect interaction energy.
+Correlations relevant to Ni are expected to stem from the many-hole wavefunction component with one hole per site.
+This component also has a substantial amplitude in Co populated with somewhat more than one d-hole per site, and is considered throughout the rest of this work.